CORRIDA

 – At the end of the test.

-The Organization reserves the right to remove from the race, even before it starts or at any time during the race, any competitor who is not equipped with adequate equipment capable of coping with the expected weather conditions.
+The Organization reserves the right to withdraw from the race, even before it begins or at any point during the race, any competitor who does not present themselves equipped with the appropriate equipment capable of withstanding the expected weather conditions.

 5.8 Penalties